bl33h/lispInterpreter/README.md

 - Separation of Concerns: The code is organized into different classes, each responsible for a specific functionality.
 This promotes modularity and separation of concerns, making the code easier to understand, maintain, and extend.

 ## How To Use
-To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Java](https://www.java.com/es/download/ie_manual.jsp) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository